pnochisaki/young-inglewood/_content/pages/taste.md

       the scene for an unforgettable company event.
 Enjoy a feast curated by a local chef that pairs perfectly with our wines in the room where those wines are first created. "
+  - question: How do I join Friends of Young Inglewood?
+    answer: We would love to welcome you to our membership.
+We have several membership options that you can see and join from <a href="https://www.younginglewood.com/membership">our membership page</a>.
+      FYI Members receive wines twice a year with first access to wine releases, special allocations of limited wines, access to exclusive library wines and large formats, two complimentary estate tasting a year, concierge service, access to member only events, and the flexibility to customize their membership at any time.
 ---